Energy Policy & Costs

 The Outrage Asymmetry

-A 50¢/gal gasoline spike dominates headlines, triggers Congressional hearings, and produces emergency price-gouging investigations.
-The utility mandate premium is 8× larger — and generates almost no public reaction at all.
+A 50¢/gal gasoline spike dominates headlines.
+The utility mandate premium is the size of it — and generates almost no public reaction at all.

 How the utility premium compounds over time